This post contains affiliate links meaning if you make a purchase, I receive a small commission.

-I don’t know whether I was lucky not to get stretch marks on my belly when I had both of my babies or whether it was the stretch mark creams I used.
+I don’t know whether I was lucky not to get stretch marks on my belly when I had both of my babies or whether it was the stretch marks creams I used.
 What I do know is, I used stretch mark creams and stretch mark oils religiously and believe it was this that left my belly stretch mark free.
 Interestingly, I didn’t focus much on my bottom and thighs which is where most of my stretch marks appeared.
-I personally still don’t go without using some type of stretch mark treatment, even after having my babies, which is why I thought I’d put together some stretch mark cream reviews covering the best stretch mark cream in Australia, with a couple of my favourites included in the list.
+I personally still don’t go without using some type of stretch mark treatment, even after having my babies, which is why I thought I’d put together some stretch mark cream reviews covering the best stretch mark cream in Australia and USA, with a couple of my favourites included in the list.

 Do stretch mark creams work?

-One thing to point out is that this is not about the best stretch mark removal cream because no stretch mark cream or oil is going to completely get rid of stretch marks.
-However, there are stretch mark creams that help prevent stretch marks, reduce the severity of stretch marks or reduce the appearance of stretch marks.
+One thing to point out is that finding the best stretch mark removal cream is hugely about prevention because no stretch mark cream or oil is going to completely get rid of stretch marks once they’re there.
+There are definitely stretch mark creams that help to prevent stretch marks, reduce the severity of stretch marks or reduce the appearance of stretch marks and help them fade.

 The best stretch mark prevention strategy is to start as soon as you can, particularly if you’re pregnant, to ensure elasticity for when your skin changes rapidly.
 Stretch mark creams are by no means just for pregnant women though.
 I got stretch marks when I was a teenager when I lost a lot of weight.
 I also got stretch marks when I gained weight due to medication.
 Both men and women can get stretch marks.